WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 What Is Tongue and Groove Cladding?

-When investing in a garden shed, tongue and groove (T&G) cladding is a strong contender.
+When investing in a garden shed or a summer house, tongue and groove (T&G) cladding is a strong contender.
 If you’re in the market for one, you may have come across terms like “tongues,” “grooves,” and “shiplap”.
 This may leave you wondering what they mean, so we’re here to help!

 Here’s our ultimate guide and FAQs to give you ideas and help you make informed choices.